-Perhaps the most conspicuous H. volcanii operon is the one including its rRNA genes46, of which there are two copies in the genome.
+Perhaps the most conspicuous H. volcanii operon is the one that includes its rRNA genes46.
+There are two copies of this operon in the genome.
 Figure 5A shows KAS-seq and ATAC-seq profiles along rRNA genes in the different conditions we assayed.
-We observe a largely uniform KAS-seq profile in exponentially growing cells, and generally elevated chromatin accessibility (which might be associated with very active transcription); a more non-uniform pattern is seen in cold-shocked cells kept at 4◦C, where lower KAS-seq levels are seen over the large subunit (LSU) rRNA relative to the small one (SSU), with various intermediate states in other conditions.
+We observe a largely uniform KAS-seq profile in exponentially growing cells, and generally elevated chromatin accessibility (which might be associated with very active transcription); a more non-uniform pattern is seen in cold-shocked cells kept at 4◦C, where lower KAS-seq levels are seen over the large subunit (LSU) rRNA relative to the small subunit (SSU), with various intermediate states in other conditions.

 More interesting patterns are seen in operons comprised of regular protein coding genes.
-Figure 5B shows a gene array consisting of A-type ATP synthase subunits, for which distinct KAS-seq peaks are seen at the beginning of the operon but also in between genes in the middle of it, and KAS-seq levels are not uniform over the gene bodies of all genes.
+Figure 5B shows a gene array consisting of A-type ATP synthase subunits, for which distinct KAS-seq peaks are seen at the beginning of the operon, as well as between genes in the middle of the operon.
+Furthermore, KAS-seq levels are not uniform over the gene bodies of all genes.

-We examined multiple other operons (Figure 5C-D) and Supplementary Figure 2, which reveal a very diverse picture of the extent of coordination between the transcriptional activity over individual genes within an operon – the situation described above is by no means unique, and internal operon peaks are observed for multiple operons, while there are also other operons where KAS-seq signal is more uniform.
+We examined multiple other operons (Figure 5C-D and Supplementary Figure 2), which reveal a diverse picture of the extent of coordination between the transcriptional activity over individual genes within an operon – internal operon peaks are observed for multiple operons, while there are also other operons where KAS-seq signal is more uniform.

-In some cases (e.g. Figure 5C), these internal KAS-seq peaks are also associated with matched ATAC-seq peaks.
-Thus, one interpretation of these observations is that not all these operons are true operons (even though they consist of functionally related genes), but instead there is a possibility for independent initiation and regulation of transcription from internal TSSs.
-This interpretation is particularly supported in the cases where ATAC-seq peaks are seen at the beginning of those genes, and in the cases where the baseline gene-body KAS-seq signal differs greatly between different sections of the operon.
-On the other hand, internal KAS-seq peaks might also arise if there is a very strong and immediate coupling between transcription and translation and the process of initiation of translation at internal positions in the operon somehow leads to the polymerase pausing at certain sites.
+In some cases (e.g., Figure 5C), these internal KAS-seq peaks are also associated with matched ATAC-seq peaks.
+Thus, one interpretation of these observations is that not all these operons are true operons (even though they consist of functionally related genes), but instead independent initiation and regulation of transcription from internal TSSs may be occurring.
+This interpretation is supported by ATAC-seq peaks seen at the beginning of genes and where the baseline gene-body KAS-seq signal differs greatly between different sections of the operon.
+On the other hand, internal KAS-seq peaks might also arise from strong and immediate coupling between transcription and translation, suggesting that the process of translation initiation at internal positions in the operon might leads to the polymerase pausing at certain sites.

 Chromatin accessibility does not correlate with transcriptional activity in H. volcanii

-In eukaryotes, the regulation of chromatin accessibility at regulatory elements (promoters and enhancers) is key to gene regulation, as nucleosomal chromatin is generally refractive to occupancy by regulatory proteins and to active transcription47, and while there rarely is a perfect correlation between accessibility levels at promoters and gene expression, open chromatin states are generally associated with increased transcriptional activity.
-In contrast, the relationship between chromatin accessibility in archaea has not been systematically studied as chromatin accessibility has not been mapped globally, across conditions, and in conjunction with global measurements of active transcription.
+In eukaryotes, the regulation of chromatin accessibility at regulatory elements (promoters and enhancers) is key to gene regulation, as nucleosomal chromatin is generally refractive to occupancy by regulatory proteins and to active transcription47, and while perfect correlation between accessibility levels at promoters and gene expression is rare, open chromatin states are generally associated with increased transcriptional activity.
+In contrast, the relationship between chromatin accessibility and transcriptional activity in archaea has not been systematically studied as chromatin accessibility has not been mapped globally, across conditions, and in conjunction with global measurements of active transcription.

 We first identified differentially accessible promoter regions between the different conditions we studied (Figure 6A-C).
 We did not find strong changes between exponentially growing and stationary cells (Figure 6A-C).
-We observed large changes between each of those two conditions and standing cultures, but in those comparisons the profiles are highly skewed instead of showing the typical more symmetric changes between two conditions, due to the dormant state in which standing cultures are in.
+We observed large changes between each of those two conditions and standing cultures, but in those comparisons the profiles are highly skewed towards increased higher accessibility in the actively growing and stationary cells instead of showing the typical more symmetric changes between two conditions.
+The explanation for this pattern is that it is due to the dormant state in which standing cultures are in, and in which we do not observe many strong ATAC-seq peaks.